gvwilson/thirdbit/src/fiction/bear/index.md

 people and horses.
 It was the smugglers.

 One of them looked up as the cloud's shadow fell across his face.
-Noxy had just enough time to recognize Muddh before the skinny man shouted.
+Noxy had just enough time to recognize Mukh before the skinny man shouted.
 The smuggler next to him twisted around in his saddle and aimed his bow at Cloak.
 Noxy jerked her head back.
 The arrow went *sfffft!* through the air.